Zarozhany

 Zarozhany (Зарожани; Zarojani) is a commune (selsoviet) in Dnistrovskyi Raion, Chernivtsi Oblast, Ukraine.
-It belongs to Klishkivtsi rural hromada, one of the hromadas of Ukraine.
+It belongs to Nedoboivtsi rural hromada, one of the hromadas of Ukraine.

 Until 18 July 2020, Zarozhany belonged to Khotyn Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernivtsi Oblast to three.
 The area of Khotyn Raion was merged into Dnistrovskyi Raion.